segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 [Yandex guide on setting up ecommerce](https://yandex.com/support/metrika/reports/ecommerce.html)

 ### <a name="7"></a>Goal setup
-All events that are added to the `digitalData.events` array can be passed as goals to Yandex Metrica.
+All events that are added to the `digitalData.events` array can be passed as goals to Yandex.Metrica.
 To do this you need:
-1. Create a new goal in the Yandex Metrica interface.
+1. Create a new goal in the Yandex.Metrica interface.
 Be sure to specify the condition type: JavaScript event.
 Set the Goal ID
-2. In the DigitalDataManager interface, in the left field, specify the name of the Event in `digitalData.events`, and in the right - the Goal ID in Yandex Metrica.
+2. In the DigitalDataManager interface, in the left field, specify the name of the Event in `digitalData.events`, and in the right - the Goal ID in Yandex.Metrica.

 ![](/img/integrations.ym.goals.png)

 [Yandex guide on goals](https://yandex.com/support/metrika/general/goals.html)

 ### <a name="8"></a>Session parameters
-If you want to build reports in Yandex Metrica for those parameters that are not in the standard reports, you need to configure the transfer of special parameters.
+If you want to build reports in Yandex.Metrica for those parameters that are not in the standard reports, you need to configure the transfer of special parameters.
 For example: mobile or desktop version of the site.

 > It is important to distinguish the session parameters from user parameters.
 The session parameters are only distributed to the session during which they were transferred.
 If yesterday you passed the session parameter along with all hits of the user, and today you stopped passing it, this parameter will be missing in today's reports.
 If you passed the user parameter, this parameter will be assigned to the user (the user's browser) for all time (past and future), until the value of the user parameter is overwritten by a new value.

 In order to configure the transmission of the session parameter:

-1. Think of the name of the parameter by which you want to build reports in the Yandex Metrica interface
+1. Think of the name of the parameter by which you want to build reports in the Yandex.Metrica interface
 2. Write this name in the left field of the settings for the session parameters
 3. Specify the data source:
  - **DigitalData**.
-Any variable that is contained in the digitalData object can be passed to Yandex Metrica as a session parameter
+Any variable that is contained in the digitalData object can be passed to Yandex.Metrica as a session parameter
  - **Event**.
-Any variable of any event added to the `digitalData.events` array can be passed to Yandex Metrica as a session parameter at the moment of triggering this event
+Any variable of any event added to the `digitalData.events` array can be passed to Yandex.Metrica as a session parameter at the moment of triggering this event
  4. Specify the name of the variable in the right field

 ![](/img/integrations.ym.session-params.png)